lychitree/pr3lude/README.md

 tihmstar for partialZipBrowser

+# special thanks to

-ud327 for helping test and giving me the idea to do this in the first place.
+ud327 for helping test and giving me the idea to do this in the first place

 iphoneguy1101 for patched/signed 3.1.3 cfw and 4.1 cfw

-mo/vanam for the sick honda prelude <3
+mo/vanam for the sick '89 honda prelude <3